aokiLourenco/SIO/SIO-TP/Estudo1st/Estudo1st.md

 1. Domains -> A set of entities sharing similar security attributes Allow managing security in an aggregated manner;
-Behavior and interactions are homogenousinside the domain;
+Behavior and interactions are homogenous inside the domain;
 Domains can be organized in a flat of hierarchical manner;
 Interactions between domains are usually controlled;